 Applying for a Federal Student Loan

-Submit a Free Application for Federal Student Aid (FAFSA®) .
-Even if you don’t think you’ll be approved for financial aid, it can be worth submitting a FAFSA.
+To apply for a federal student loan, you need to fill out and submit the Free Application for Federal Student Aid (FAFSA®).
+Even if you don’t think you’ll be approved for financial aid, it can be worth submitting the FAFSA.
 The application is free and you may qualify despite your circumstances.
+The FAFSA also gives you access to federal student loans.

 Every year, the FAFSA form usually becomes available online as of October 1 for the next school year.
-You can easily apply online (see the link in the paragraph, above).
-Completing the FAFSA determines the combination of federal loans, grants, and work-study you’re eligible for.
+Once you complete the FAFSA, it will be used to determine the combination of federal loans, grants, and work-study you’re eligible for.
 Some colleges and universities also use information from the FAFSA to determine if you qualify for school-specific financial aid.

 Applying for a Private Student Loan